-If all your distributions are qualified disaster distributions, enter the amount from line 25a on line 25b.
-If you have distributions unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 25a by a fraction.
+If you have no qualified disaster distributions in 2022 from a Roth IRA, enter -0- on line 25b.
+If all your distributions in 2022 from Roth IRAs are qualified disaster distributions, enter the amount from line 25a on line 25b.
+If you have distributions in 2022 unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 25a by a fraction.
 The numerator of the fraction is your total qualified disaster distributions, and the denominator is the amount from Form 8606, line 21.